INFORMATION REQUIRED IN PROXY STATEMENT

-You may either vote “FOR” or “WITHHOLD” authority to vote for each nominee for the board of directors.
-You may vote “FOR”, “AGAINST” or “ABSTAIN” on the proposal to ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2018.
-You may vote “FOR”, “AGAINST” or “ABSTAIN” on the proposal to approve the amendment to the Vuzix Corporation 2014 Equity Incentive Plan.
+You may either vote “FOR” or “WITHHOLD” authority to vote for each nominee for the Board of Directors.
+You may vote “FOR”, “AGAINST” or “ABSTAIN” on the proposal to ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2020.

 If you submit your proxy, vote via the Internet or by telephone but abstain from voting or withhold authority to vote on one or more matters, your shares will be counted as present at the Annual Meeting for the purpose of determining a quorum.
 Your shares also will be counted as present at the Annual Meeting for the purpose of calculating the vote on the particular matter with respect to which you abstained from voting or withheld authority to vote.

-If you abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal, except, however, an abstention has no effect on the election of directors.
+If you abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal, except, however, an abstention has no effect on the election of members to the Board of Directors.
 See “How many votes are needed to approve each Proposal?”

-If you hold your shares in street name and do not provide voting instructions to your brokerage firm, it may still be able to vote your shares with respect to certain “discretionary” (or routine) items, but it will not be allowed to vote your shares with respect to certain “non-discretionary” items.
+If you hold your shares in street name and do not provide voting instructions to your brokerage firm, the brokerage firm may still be able to vote your shares with respect to certain “discretionary” (or routine) items, but it will not be allowed to vote your shares with respect to certain “non-discretionary” items.
 In the case of non-discretionary items, for which no instructions are received, the shares will be treated as “broker non-votes”.
-Shares that constitute broker non-votes will be counted as present at the Annual Meeting for the purpose of determining a quorum, but will not be considered entitled to vote on the proposal in question.
-Your broker does not have discretionary authority to vote shares for the election of directors or the proposal to approve the amendment to the Vuzix Corporation 2014 Equity Incentive Plan, but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm.
+Shares that constitute broker non-votes will be counted as present at the Annual Meeting for the purpose of determining a quorum but will not be considered entitled to vote on the proposal in question.
+Your broker does not have discretionary authority to vote on the election of members to the Board of Directors, but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm.
 As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal 2 (the ratification of the selection of the accounting firm).
-We encourage you to provide instructions to your broker to vote your shares for the director nominees and for approval of the amendment to the Vuzix Corporation 2014 Equity Incentive Plan.
+We encourage you to provide instructions to your broker to vote your shares for the nominees to the Board of Directors.

 How many votes are needed to approve each Proposal?

-Directors are elected by a plurality of the votes represented by the shares of common stock and Series A Preferred Stock (on an as-converted basis) present at the Annual Meeting in person or by proxy.
+Directors are elected by a plurality of the votes represented by the shares of common stock and Series A Preferred Stock (on an as-converted basis) present at the Annual Meeting in person virtually by attending online and voting by webcast or by proxy.
 This means that the five (5) director nominees with the most affirmative votes will be elected.
 Withheld votes, abstentions and broker non-votes will have no effect.

-To be approved, the ratification of the selection of Freed Maxick CPAs, P.C. as our independent auditors for our 2018 fiscal year, must receive “For” votes from the holders of a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) present in person or by proxy and entitled to vote.
-If you “Abstain” from voting, it will have the same effect as an “Against” vote.
+To be approved, the ratification of the selection of Freed Maxick CPAs, P.C. as our independent auditors for our 2020 fiscal year, must receive “For” votes from the holders of a majority of shares of common stock and Series A Preferred Stock (on an as-converted basis) cast for this proposal.
 Broker non-votes will have no effect.